cerebrux/Blender-NLE/README.md

 Blender NLE
 =========

 The Non-Linear Video Editor of [Blender] allows you to perform basic actions like video cuts and splicing, as well as more complex tasks like video masking.
-Check out the video tutorials (playlist) created by [Mikeycal Meyers]
+Check out the video tutorials (playlist) created by [Mikeycal Meyers] to learn how to use Blender as a video editor

-I've created some preset settings for the Blenders Video editing UI and keyboard shortcuts which are inspired mostly by Final Cut Pro
+I've created some preset settings for the Blender Video Editing UI and Keyboard Shortcuts which are mostly inspired from the commercial software Final Cut Pro

+The files are located in the "import these" folder:

   - ##### NLEvideoInterface.blend :
   the Video Editing interface